-3.8 INTEGRATED DEVELOPMENT SCHEME
+3.8 FUTURE DEVELOPMENT AREA LAND USE DESIGNATION

-Recently annexed lands west of Highway 2 has facilitated a new development area within the Town.
-The general plan for the community is captured as part of a Development Scheme provided in Schedule B. The Development Scheme provides a vision for the community to develop in the principles of sustainable development.
-Future uses envisioned included a mix of residential, local neighbourhood commercial and potential business park style development.
+Recently annexed lands west of Highway 2 has created a new development area within the Town.
+The general plan for the area is captured as part of a development scheme provided in Schedule B. The development scheme provides a vision for the specific area to develop using the principles of sustainable development.
+Future uses envisioned included a mix of residential, smaller scale commercial, and business park style development.

-LU-34 Council shall create the Future Development Area designation on the Future Land Use Map (Schedule a).
+LU-34 Council shall create the Future Development Area designation on the Future Land Use Map (Schedule A).